 EDU 637.
 Data Analysis for School Improvement.
 3 hours.
-F., Sp.
+Sp.

 Using data to guide decision making and continuous improvement is predicated on consistent, reliable, and informative sources of data.
 While schools assess students with tremendous frequency, the lack of distribution, organization, and explanation of data often prevents its meaningful application.
 This course is intended to develop the capacity of teacher leaders to address these problems and lead their school to more systematic application of data to guide decision making and continuous improvement.
-Prerequisites: EDU 601 Foundations of School Administration and Supervision, EDU 613 The Principalship, admission to the Instructional Leadership Licensure program, AND an approved mandatory FHU Administrative Licensure Program Proposal on file in Canvas.